sand-worm-labs/docs/docs/ast-builder/functions/text/character-conversion.md

 # Character Conversion

-The AST Builder API in GlueSQL allows you to execute `ascii` and `chr` functions for character conversion.
+The AST Builder API in WormSQL allows you to execute `ascii` and `chr` functions for character conversion.

 ## ascii